JeremyEnglert/JointsWP/README.md

 ```bash
 $ npm run watch
 ```
+* Watches for changes in the `/build/scss` directory.
+When a change is made the SCSS files are compiled, concatenated with Foundation files and saved to the `/assets/css` directory.
+* Watches for changes in the `/build/js` directory.
+When a change is made the JS files are compiled, concatenated with Foundation JS files and saved to the `/assets/js` directory.
-This command will watch for changes in the `/build/` directory and compile to the `/assets/` directory.
+* Watches for changes in the `/build/images` directory.
+When a change is made the image files are optimized and saved to the `/assets/images` directory.

 ### Watching for Changes with Browsersync
 ```bash
 $ npm run browsersync
 ```

-### Compile All Theme Assets
+### Manually Compile All Theme Assets
 ```bash
 $ npm run build
 ```